GSA/code-gov/docs/FederalSourceCodeStudy/Series/cultural_beliefs.md

     - Demonstrate competency - Participants believed publishing OSS demonstrated unit competency with software.
 This competency was the unit’s ability to exercise authority to publish OSS.
 The unit justified publication based on professional ideals.
     - Realize benefits - Participants believed publishing code provided benefits resulting in cost savings and transparency for citizens regarding what the government does with taxpayer funds as well as providing public access to the end product.
 Realizing benefits encompassed beliefs that OSS publication would help reduce technical debt, improve code quality, provide better documentation, provide cost savings, and help build a sustainable product.

 Of note, some participants held both cautionary and advantageous beliefs meaning the categories were not mutually exclusive and further analysis was needed to understand cultural beliefs.
-As will be shown in later posts, other factors along with cultural beliefs affected whether a unit was more frequently publishing OSS.
+As will be shown in later posts, other factors along with cultural beliefs affected whether a unit was more likely and frequently publishing OSS.

 ## Summary